 Now compare that to an assessment that can make sense of unstructured video data:

-This isn't just a profoundly better experience for the candidate.
-It also makes "gaming" the assessment nearly impossible.
+This isn’t just a profoundly better experience for the candidate.
+It also makes “gaming” the assessment impossible.

 There are some interesting things going on with gamification in the assessments space as well.
 Games designed around a psychological framework can use machine learning to draw conclusions about candidates’ job-relevant attributes based on their performance and keystrokes.